arleybls/QL_Minerva_MK2_SMD/README.md

 Please also refer to the original repository and source to find the images for both the GAL and the ROM.

+/RTC Tester is a PCF8583 verifier based on arduino nano.
+Output on serial console.
+It will help to quickly sort out broken chips when sourcing.